An acidly funny novel about a woman who falls for a much younger man by one of Britain's great writers of social comedy, now back in print.

 A lesser-known, darker sister to Barbara Pym's Excellent Women.

-The Sweet Dove Died, the most brilliant and incisive of Barbara Pym’s novels, depicts a woman’s attachment to a man much younger than herself.
+The Sweet Dove Died is one of Barbara Pym's last novels, in which her work took on a new, keen edge.
+It is about a woman's attachment to a man much younger than herself.
 Beautiful and self-absorbed, Leonora Eyre has a passion for collecting Victorian objects and is coolly indifferent towards everything outside of her fastidious, elegant existence.
-When she is courted by Humphrey, a widowed antiques dealer, she disdains his advances, preferring rather the attentions of his twenty-four-year-old nephew James.
+When she is courted by Humphrey, a widowed antiques dealer, she disdains his advances, preferring rather the attentions of his twenty-four-year-old nephew, James.

 Author